Pipeline Politics: The Race to Bypass Hormuz

 Bypass Math

 The numbers are simple and unforgiving.
 Before Operation Epic Fury, approximately 20 million barrels per day of crude oil flowed through the Strait of Hormuz, roughly 20% of global oil consumption transiting a 21-mile-wide passage at its narrowest point.
-On Day 10 of the closure, that flow has dropped to effectively zero.
+On Day 40 of the closure, that flow has dropped to effectively zero for Western-flagged shipping, with only 10-20 vessels per day transiting under Iran’s selective blockade regime — a fraction of the pre-crisis 138.

 Against this deficit, the region’s bypass infrastructure offers the following: